-Mark Twain’s was a billiards room.
-Ernest Hemingway’s a writing studio.
-Bruce Wayne’s was a bat cave.
+Mark Twain’s was a billiard room.
+Ernest Hemingway had a writing studio, and Bruce Wayne preferred the bat cave.
 But the man cave has an even richer, deeper history.
 In fact, the man cave dates back to the late 17th century, when dedicated gentlemen’s clubs appeared in London and aristocratic men would get together and indulge themselves in lavish retreats.

 Whether you are a master decorator or have zero experience, there are a few simple rules to follow when upgrading your man cave.
 The first is to buy quality furniture that will last.
 Don’t buy a cheap lounge chair from a big-box store just to fill up space.

 If you’re a chic, vintage-modern kind of guy, a Herman Miller Eames lounge chair would be perfect for your man cave.